ReasonSong/CS-5320/A2/B+Tree/README.txt

 /* Helper Function */ int handleIndexNodeUnderflow(IndexNode<K,T> left,
 					IndexNode<K,T> right, IndexNode<K,T> parent):
-Handle the IndexNode underflowed happens on either the left IndexNode or the right IndexNode by first trying to redistribute two LeafNodes.
-If two LeafNodes have keys no fewer than 2*D in total, then redistribute them evenly in the two IndexNodes.
+Handle the IndexNode underflowed happens on either the left IndexNode or the right IndexNode by first trying to redistribute two IndexNodes.
+If two IndexNodes have keys no fewer than 2*D in total, then redistribute them evenly in the two IndexNodes.
 Or the two IndexNodes need to merge and return the splitkey index so that their parent IndexNode can delete the key and the node later on.